abhishek-kumar-code/data-engineering-with-aws/README.md

 4. Configure Variables in Airflow UI - S3 Paths
 Key = s3_bucket
 Value = akumar-dend (bucket name)

 ### Operators

-Begin_execution & Stop_execution
+Begin_execution and Stop_execution

 Dummy operators representing DAG start and end point

-Stage_events & Stage_songs
+Stage_events and Stage_songs

-Extract and Load data from S3 to Amazon Redshift
+The stage operator loads JSON-formatted files from S3 to Amazon Redshift.

 Load_songplays_fact_table & Load_*_dim_table

-Load and Transform data from staging to fact and dimension tables
+Load and Transform data from staging to fact and dimension target tables

-Run_data_quality_checks
+Data_quality_tests

+The final operator to create is the data quality operator, which runs checks on the data itself.
+The operator's main functionality is to receive one or more SQL based test cases along with the expected results and execute the tests.

 ![Task dependencies](automate-data-pipelines-with-airflow/images/Project_Workspace_sourcecode_operators_sqlstatements.PNG)
 Run data quality checks to ensure no empty tables

 ### DAG Execution
 Trigger final_project_create_table DAG to create tables in Redshift